n3p3nth3/my_really_cool_project/README.txt

-This project is seriously awesome, you guys!
+This project is totaly awesome, you guys!

-lalalal
+lalalala